-In August 2018, a close friend recommended the book “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing” by Marie Kondo.
-At the time, we had never heard of this book, the author or her KonMari Method.
+Last August, a close friend recommended the book “The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing” by Marie Kondo.
+At the time, I had never heard of this book, the author or her KonMari Method.

 Kondo’s secret to decluttering and organizing is going through one’s possessions one at a time and purging anything that doesn’t “spark joy.”

 She refers to this as the KonMari method of organizing.

 It’s no surprise that keeping your living space tidy is easier done after discarding or donating 25-75% of your possessions.

 How Do You Know If Something ‘Spark Joy’ When Using the KonMari Method?

 To know if something “sparks joy,” pick up an item that you definitely love.
 This could be your favorite book or that jacket that always makes you feel like a million bucks.

 Hold it in your hands and try to get a sense of how it made you feel.

 Do that with everything you own and if it doesn’t inspire that same sense of happiness, it is time to part ways with it.